robertkirsz/styled-kit/README.md

 | `selfBaseline` | `align-self: baseline;` |
 | `selfStretch` | `align-self: stretch;` |

-Props that looks like `name={X}` accepts value that either number or string.
-If it's number and, it will be converted to pixel for props that require them, so:
+Props that looks like `name={X}` accepts a value that is either number or string.
+If it's number and, it will be converted to pixels for props that require them, so:

 `width={100}`: `width: 100px;`
 `height="100"`: `height: 100%;`